Selling a House As-Is in New Jersey is Not Complicated…

 - Many cash buyers or individual investors will automatically deduct 30% off of the current market value of your home in their offer (their profit margin), in addition to deducting any potential repair costs.

-- You are not a seasoned negotiator in regards to home selling, nor do you have extensive day-to-day experience selling homes.
+- Most likely you are not a seasoned negotiator in regards to home selling, nor do you have extensive day-to-day experience selling homes.

 Do not take this information as a complete bash on home buying companies and/or investors.
 These players do have their place, and fulfill a purpose.
-The people who usually benefit most from their services are ones who are not concerned with getting the full market value on their home, and may at times, be in a situation where they cannot wait 30-60 days to complete the sale of their home.
+The people who usually benefit most from their services are ones who are not concerned with getting the full market value on their home.
+Additionally, they may also be in a situation where they cannot wait 30-60 days to complete the sale of their home.

 What about Selling a House As-Is in New Jersey with a Real Estate Agent?

-Selling a house as-is in New Jersey through a real estate agent will enable you to get the maximum market value, while at the same time foregoing any repairs that may otherwise be required by the seller.
+If you sell a house as-is in New Jersey through a real estate agent it will enable you to get the maximum market value.
+At the same time, you will be able to forego any repairs that may otherwise be required by the seller.
 If you can afford to wait 30-60 days to complete the sale, this will be your best option.
 When selling a house as-is, your real estate agent should fully disclose to all buyers that not only is the house being sold “as-is”, but that any buyer will also be responsible for obtaining the certificate of occupancy from the township.
 In addition to this disclosure, your agent should also be skilled in negotiations, as there could be times where buyers will still try to ask for repairs from their home inspection, even after you have fully disclosed the “as-is” sale.
 Through skillful negotiations, these repairs can be avoided or reduced to a small dollar credit to the buyer.

 If you would like a free expert opinion on selling your New Jersey house as-is, fill out your information below to contact Broker/Owner Christopher Avallon and learn what’s involved.